 In connection with the closing of the IPO on October 19, 2016, we entered into two registration rights agreements, one with Mammoth Holdings, and the other with Rhino, pursuant to which Mammoth Holdings and its affiliates, including MEH Sub, have certain demand and "piggyback" registration rights and Rhino has certain "piggyback" registration rights with respect to shares of common stock owned by such entities or their affiliates.
-Also, in connection with the IPO on October 19, 2016, we entered into an investor rights agreement with Gulfport in which Gulfport was granted certain demand and "piggyback" registration rights, certain information rights and the right to nominate one of our directors for so long as Gulfport owns 10% or more of our outstanding common stock.
+Also, in connection with the IPO on October 19, 2016, we entered into an investor rights agreement with Gulfport in which Gulfport was granted certain demand and "piggyback" registration rights and the right to nominate one of our directors for so long as Gulfport owns 10% or more of our outstanding common stock.
 Such nominee, if elected to our board of directors, is also entitled to serve on each committee of the board of directors if he or she satisfies the independence and other requirements for service on the applicable committee.
-So long as Gulfport has the right to designate a nominee to our board of directors and there is no Gulfport nominee actually serving as one of our directors, Gulfport has the right to appoint one individual as an advisor to the board of directors who shall be entitled to attend board and committee meetings.
+So long as Gulfport has the right to designate a nominee to our board of directors who shall be entitled to attend board and committee meetings.
 One of our directors, Paul Heerwagen, is Gulfport's nominee pursuant to the investor rights agreement.
 Additional information regarding our material relationships and related party transactions with the selling stockholders is set forth under the heading "Certain Relationships and Related Transactions" in our definitive proxy statement on Schedule 14A, filed by us with the SEC on April 25, 2018 as may be updated or supplemented by subsequent filings we make with the SEC, and the notes to our consolidated financial statements included in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q, which information is incorporated herein by reference.